-In applications that the device supply voltage is lower than 2.6V (such as an application powered by a single-cell NiMH battery), or a device that has no power source at all, the ISL6296 can be powered by the XSD bus.
+In applications where the device supply voltage is lower than 2.6V (such as an application powered by a single-cell NiMH battery), or a device that has no power source at all, the ISL6296A can be powered by the XSD bus.
 The application circuit is shown in Figure 2.
-The condition for such application circuit to function properly is that the bus pull-up voltage is 3.3V or 5V.
-The bus pull-up voltage will charge the capacitor C_1 through an internal ESD diode, as shown in Figure 7.
+The condition for the application circuit to function properly is that the bus pull-up voltage is 3.3V or 5V.
+The bus pull-up voltage will charge the capacitor $C_1$ through an internal ESD diode, as shown in Figure 8.
 The ESD diode has 0.4V drop typically.